 The Foundation Training is registered with both the Internal Revenue Service and the US Department of Immigration as a small training school, the purpose of which is to teach individuals to be practitioners of VMT, a creative discipline designed to be therapeutic and healing.
 We welcome applications from any individual, inclusive of race, religion, sexual or gender orientation, who has a strong commitment to train in this work and who is emotionally ready to undergo an intense and demanding program.
 We do not discriminate in educational programmatic or scholarship policies and all scholarships are need-based.
-The International Association for Voice Movement Therapy (IAVMT) registers practitioners and oversees and promotes its code of ethics.
+The International Association for Voice Movement Therapy (IAVMT) registers practitioners and oversees and promotes this work and its code of ethics.

 The name of the Foundation stems from its two sources of inspiration and the purpose for which it exists which is to facilitate the teaching of VMT in terms of the principles and practices set forth by its founder, Paul Newham, but in a more holistic and grounded way, as exemplified in the work of Norma Canner, ADTR, Prof. Emerita and pioneering Dance Movement and Expressive Therapist.